mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

 `otp` will contain the following properties:

 - `transport`
   - : An array of strings representing transport hints for how the OTP should ideally be transmitted.
-Currently this should always contain a single hint — `"sms"` (more hints may be added in the future).
+This will always contain a single hint — `"sms"`.
 Unknown values will be ignored.

 ### Return value